stmsy/stmsy.github.io/_posts/2024-04-19-nlp-100-exercises-chatper-04.md

 >>> for i, pos_tagged_token in enumerate(pos_tagged_tokens[:-2]):
 ...     # Check whether or not pos_tagged_token is a noun ...     if pos_tagged_token['pos'] == '名詞':
-...         # Check whether or not the following token is a particle 'の' ...         if pos_tagged_tokens[i+1]['surface'] == 'の':
+...         # Check whether or not the following token is the particle 'の' ...         if pos_tagged_tokens[i+1]['surface'] == 'の':
 ...             # Check whether or not the next following token is a noun ...             if pos_tagged_tokens[i+2]['pos'] == '名詞':